jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 `< TODO: Describe.
 Something like laziness may in the end cost you more, then it is not efficiency. >`

-### Liskov-Substution Principle (SOLID)

-`< TODO: Describe my take and my solutions on it. >`

 ### Make it Look Logical

 Make it look correct, even when it does not matter.
 You can encounter situations when something works correctly, but it looks like something's wrong.
 In that case it might be worth it, to make it look like it makes more sense, even when it does not really matter.
 For instance, if a property of an object is irrelevant under certain conditions, putting data in it would seem like an error.
 Is that data supposed to mean something?
 It looks less confusing if the property would just be empty, nullable even perhaps.
 The problem with correctly working, but confusing things, is that someone might trip over it, if an actual problem does occur.
 Someone could spend considerable time trying to see if this unlogical thing is the cause of that problem, before deciding it is a dead end.
 Valuable time has passed by then.
 If you make something look like it makes sense, it prevent eating away at the brain-time of your coworkers and makes your code better overviewable.

-### Multiple Solutions

-If you are not sure what route to take, it may help to formulate multiple solutions to your problem and compare their benefits and drawbacks.
-Nay, it even helps when you are already are focused on this one solution.
-Take a step back and think of a few different approaches before you take your pick.

 ### Use It or Lose It